NetSuite + Shopify Integration Patterns That Actually Scale

 - Fulfillments (shipping events from 3PL)

-Architecture Pattern: Event-Driven with Queue
+Architecture Pattern: Event Driven with Queue

-The most common architecture mistake: polling-based sync.
+The most common architecture mistake: polling based sync.
 A scheduled job runs every 15 minutes, queries Shopify for new orders, creates NetSuite records.
 This pattern fails in several ways:

 - Volume spikes: A flash sale generates 500 orders in 2 minutes.
 Your polling job now has to process a backlog and can't keep up

-- Failure handling: If the job fails mid-run, you don't know which records were processed and which weren't
+- Failure handling: If the job fails mid run, you don't know which records were processed and which weren't

-The correct pattern: event-driven, queue-based.
+The correct pattern: event driven, queue based.

-Shopify Webhooks → Queue
+Shopify Webhooks to Queue

 Shopify fires webhooks for every order, customer, refund, and fulfillment event.
 Instead of consuming these directly and writing to NetSuite synchronously, write them to a durable message queue (AWS SQS, Azure Service Bus, or Google Pub/Sub).